DeathDragon7050/Python-Disk-Usage-Check/README.md

 # Python-Disk-Usage-Check
-Gets the disk usage of the pc and either just stores it into a variable to be used in other programs that import this file, or prints it in a nice format
+Gets the disk usage of any drive on the pc and use that data however you like.

+To use simply

+import disk_check
+disk_check.check(DRIVE_NAME, TrueORFalse)

+The DRIVE_NAME can be c d e f g or whatever drive you want to check The TrueORFalse will print the information in a nice setup if True